sunlark/reaction-comments-core/README.md

 (if this is not 1st level not nested comment).
 - `createdAt` time of publication
 - `body` text of comment
 - `workflow` uses Workflow Schema.
-Can have 3 values: `new` for not moderated yet, `approved`, `rejected`
+Can have 2 values: `new` for not moderated yet and `approved`
-- `notifyApprove` if the comment's author would like to receive notifications about moderation approval or rejection.
-- `notifyReplye` if the comment's author would like to receive notifications about reply for his comment.
+- `notifyReply` if the comment's author would like to receive notifications about reply for his comment.